I often ask myself (especially lately) what makes a great president.

-- Surround yourself with the best talent possible and give them clear direction and then trust that they will do their job.
+- Surround yourself with the best talent possible and give them clear directions and then trust that they will do their job.
 And, when you need to give constructive feedback only ever do it in private and in a gracious manner.

 - Experience what your troops are experiencing.
-Don’t get too far from the front lines or remove yourself from Valley Forge type situations.
+Don’t get too far from the front lines or remove yourself from Valley Forge-type situations.
 Your people need to know that you appreciate and care about what they are going through.

 - Don’t get sucked into the vortex of political infighting or non-productive interpersonal communication.
 Washington was notorious for having little patience for pettiness and backroom posturing.

 - Don’t try to do too much.
 Understand the moment you are in, focus on the most important priorities, and do those well.
 Avoid the leadership temptation of over-reaching.